oscar-system/oscar-website/meetings/2024-09/program.md

 ### Tuesday

+**Tuesday our usual room is booked for another event, we can use 48-438 and 48-419 instead**

 - 09:00 Morning standup
 - 09:30 Group photo
 - 10:00 Julia and OSCAR crash course, part 2 (John Abbot, room 48-419)